learntogrowbaguz/documentation-1/docs/Using Randomness/v2-subscription/get-a-random-number.md

 Build and deploy the contract on Rinkeby.

-1. Open the `VRFv2Consumer.sol`[(link)](https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFv2Consumer.sol) contract in Remix.
+1. Open the [`VRFv2Consumer.sol` contract](https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFv2Consumer.sol) in Remix.

 <div class="remix-callout">
       <a href="https://remix.ethereum.org/#url=https://docs.chain.link/samples/VRF/VRFv2Consumer.sol" target="_blank" >Open in Remix</a>
       <a href="/docs/conceptual-overview/#what-is-remix">What is Remix?</a>
 </div>

-1. On the **Compile** tab in Remix, compile the `VRFv2Consumer.sol` contract.
+2. On the **Compile** tab in Remix, compile the `VRFv2Consumer.sol` contract.

-1. Configure your deployment.
+3. Configure your deployment.
 On the **Deploy** tab in Remix, select the **Injected Provider** environment, select the `VRFv2Consumer` contract from the contract list, and specify your `subscriptionId` so the constructor can set it.

    ![Example showing the deploy button with the subscriptionID field filled in Remix](/images/vrf/deployWithSubscriptionId.png)

-1. Click the **Deploy** button to deploy your contract on-chain.
+4. Click the **Deploy** button to deploy your contract on-chain.
 MetaMask opens and asks you to confirm the transaction.

-1. After you deploy your contract, copy the address from the **Deployed Contracts** list in Remix.
+5. After you deploy your contract, copy the address from the **Deployed Contracts** list in Remix.
 Before you can request randomness from VRF v2, you must add this address as an approved consuming contract on your subscription account.

    ![Example showing the contract address listed under the Contracts list in Remix](/images/vrf/getContractAddress.png)

-1. In the [Subscription Manager](https://vrf.chain.link/), click the ID of your new subscription under the **My Subscriptions** list.
+6. In the [Subscription Manager](https://vrf.chain.link/), click the ID of your new subscription under the **My Subscriptions** list.
 The subscription details page opens.

-1. Under the **Consumers** section of the Subscription Manager, click **Add consumer**.
+7. Under the **Consumers** section of the Subscription Manager, click **Add consumer**.

-1. Enter the address of your consuming contract that you just deployed and click **Add consumer**.
+8. Enter the address of your consuming contract that you just deployed and click **Add consumer**.
 MetaMask opens and asks you to confirm the transaction.

 Your example contract is deployed and approved to use your subscription balance to pay for VRF v2 requests.
 Next, [request random values](#request-random-values) from Chainlink VRF.